krogenth/G2DataGUI/README.md

 This is a C++ GUI program(MSVC 2019) using DX11.
 Currently supports:

-MS_PARAM.BIN(moves)

-SK_PARAM

-TB_MAGIC
+MS_PARAM.BIN

+SK_PARAM.BIN

+TB_MAGIC.BIN

+TB_SKILL.BIN

+TB_SPCL.BIN

+ITEM.BIN

+PC_INIT.BIN

 ## How to use:

 1.)
-Copy the content/data/ folder to where the program is, or move the program to the game root directory, right where Grandia2.exe is(steamapps/common/Grandia II Anniversary Edition).
+Copy the /content/ folder to where the program is, or move the program to the game root directory, right where Grandia2.exe is(steamapps/common/Grandia II Anniversary Edition).

 2.)
 Back-up the content/data/ in case anything gets messed up